l3ngl3r/MyFirstGitHub/DXCTest.md

 7. Certain documents may also require the DXC branding or logo to be included.
 A customer's logo may also be used as needed.
     * Example of a valid DXC Logo
   ![alt text](https://github.com/l3ngl3r/MyFirstGitHub/blob/master/dxc-logo.jpg "DXC Logo")

+8. If modifying an existing document, it may be desirable to mark the changes for the user using block quotes.

+     ... this is part of the existing documentation that was unchanged.
+>      This is new or changed information in the document.
+>      The blockquotes may be used to show these lines have changed.

+     ... then we go back to existing wording without blockquotes.

 [Back to Top](#top)